I’m an Anglican evangelical minister from Birmingham, Alabama, where I minister to military veterans.

-In time past, I served as a chaplain in the U.S. Army, with which I deployed to Iraq and Afghanistan.
-My experiences in the military shaped me to a great deal, and my heart still quickens when I think about my soldiers and their families, about war, and about the ministry of chaplains.
-On occasion, you may see this come through in my writings; I assure you, however, that whatever surfaces is only the tip of what is within my heart.
+I also served as a chaplain in the U.S. Army, with deployments to Iraq and Afghanistan.
+My experiences in the military shaped me a great deal, and my heart still quickens when I think about my soldiers and their families, about war, and about the ministry of chaplains.
+On occasion, you may see this come through my writing–I assure you, however, that whatever surfaces is only the tip of what is within my heart.

-A few years ago, before my military service, I was deeply engaged in events surrounding the public expression of Christian faith and the sanctity of human life.
-These are matters that remain important to me, and I am learning how best to continue my involvement–particularly in this time when there is a rise in public intimidation of Christians in these United States.
+Before the military, I worked in parish and non-parochial ministry in Alabama.
+I was deeply engaged in events surrounding the public expression of Christian faith and the sanctity of human life.
+These are matters that remain important to me, and I am learning how best to continue my involvement–particularly in this time of public intimidation of Christians in these United States.

 Daniel J. Sparks